 A betta sorority is a tank of all-female betta fish.
 A lot of hobbyists go on the safe side of providing at least 3 to 5 gallons per female betta.
 For example, if you want 4 female betta fish in a sorority it would be great to have a 20-gallon tank.
 This will let them set up their territories.
 Never put males together.
 They are highly territorial and may end up killing one through stress from constant territorial disputes.

 Is 1 gallon enough for a betta?

 Seeing betta fish being sold in small containers in shops will make us think they can live in such conditions.
 This is an unfortunate effect.
 Fish stores do this to conserve space and lessen operation expenses.
-Imagine if they followed the 5 gallon per betta fish suggestion.
+Imagine if they followed the 5 gallons per betta fish suggestion.
 This would make them need to install so many tanks that will occupy so much space in a fish store which is not very efficient from a money-making point of view.

-If a betta lives in a 1 gallon container or less, then this would require more frequent water change to keep ammonia levels as low as possible.
+If a betta lives in a 1-gallon container or less, then this would require more frequent water change to keep ammonia levels as low as possible.
 It will also not give the betta enough room to explore and swim freely.
 Keep in mind the one inch per gallon guide.
 If you take that into consideration then 3 gallons is the bare minimum.
 As a betta fish keeper that wants to care for and give the best life to your pet fish, provide the best environment possible.

-A beginner getting into the hobby of caring for betta fish can safely get a 5 gallon tank and have peace of mind that their pet betta will have a wonderful environment to live in.
+A beginner getting into the hobby of caring for betta fish can safely get a 5-gallon tank and have peace of mind that their pet betta will have a wonderful environment to live in.